 Likewise, when minor pain, tingling or numbness occurs in coincidence with varicose veins, the symptoms are often blamed on the venous abnormality, when in fact, they are due to a structural source in the spine, a structural issue outside the spinal anatomy, a disease process or an ischemic condition.

-Sciatica and Varicose Veins Advice
+Sciatica and Varicose Veins Relationships

 It may be difficult to pinpoint symptoms of varicose veins from those which might be caused by a sciatica or pseudo-sciatica process.
 Varicose vein pain syndromes often distinguish themselves from sciatica in the following ways: